4Catalyzer/serve-always/README.md

 # serve-always
-serve a static file for all paths
+serve a static file for all paths.
+Based on https://github.com/expressjs/serve-index